how to draw a scooter

 Step 7: Draw the Rear Fender

-As we did with the front fender, you need to draw a curved line above the rear wheel and then add another parallel curved line above it.
+As you did with the front fender, draw a curved line above the rear wheel and then add another parallel curved line above it.
 Connect the two curved lines to create the rear fender.

 While the rear fender can be bigger than the front fender, it should not be too big, as that will make it unrealistic.
 It goes without saying that the rear fender should not be extended too far to the ground.